University of East London

 Transcripts and certificates

-Applicants with a conversion diploma/MSc must provide a PDF of the transcript of their first bachelors/undergraduate honours degree, demonstrating a 2:1 class of degree or above.
+Applicants with a conversion diploma/MSc must provide a PDF of both the transcript and a copy of the certificate of their first bachelors/undergraduate honours degree, demonstrating a 2:1 class of degree or above.

 Applicants who have any qualifications, that they rely upon in their application, in a language other than English must provide a PDF of a certified translation of the certificate(s) and the transcript(s).